Adopted on Nov 23, 2010, by Mr & Mrs. Saeedi

 He told me that he can’t get his face out of his head.
 I knew that he was starting to be serious about him.

 In two or three days we were ready to get a new companion and family member.

-Well, we were ready but things didn't happen without lots of efforts from everyone involved in this adoption process, especially, our dear Farah.
-Without her we probably would need to wait until the winter is over or may have even lost Bobby to someone else in US.
+Well, we were ready but things didn’t happen without lots of efforts from everyone involved in this adoption process, especially, our dear Farah.
+Without her, we probably would need to wait until the winter is over or may have even lost Bobby to someone else in the US.

 Now I know why there are so many of those poor dogs getting to their final destinations so quick!
 It is because of Faranak.
 You are incredible my Friend, my hat off to you!
-Your passionate way, knowledge and love to those lost creatures gives you wings and power to arranging the adoption.
+Your passionate way, knowledge, and love to those lost creatures give you wings and power to arrange the adoption.
 Dealing with all the bureaucracy behind can really leave one bitter.
-But you don't hesitate and don't give up until you are happy with all the conditions.
+But you don’t hesitate and don’t give up until you are happy with all the conditions.
 Always having in mind the comfort of the four legged friend.

 We were very lucky to get Bobby so quickly, especially in the winter.
 It was a very cold Tuesday evening when my husband and I were heading towards Edmonton’s International Airport.

 We were lucky to get through the Canadian customs thanks to Faranak’s availability and quick response to the officer who insisted that he needs to call and find out about Bobby’s background.